Mark A. Johnson, PE

 - Senior design

 - Robinette, D., J. M. Schweitzer, D. G. Maddock, C. L. Anderson, J. R. Blough, M. A. Johnson.
-2008.
-Development of a Model to Predict Onset of Cavitation in Automotive Torque Converters, Conference Proceedings from 2nd Car Training Institute (CTI) Symposium & Exhibition, Automotive Transmissions North America, Detroit, MI, May 2008.
+May 2008.
+Development of a Model to Predict the Onset of Cavitation in Automotive Torque Converters.
+2nd Car Training Institute (CTI) Symposium & Exhibition, Automotive Transmissions North America, May 6-8, 2008, Detroit, MI, refereed conference proceeding and presentation.

-- Robinette, D., C. Anderson, M. A. Johnson, J. Blough.
-2008.
-Predicting The Onset of Cavitation in Automotive Torque Converters: Part II—A Generalized Model, Conference Proceedings for the 12th International Symposium on Transport Phenomena and Dynamics of Rotating Machinery, February 2008, ISROMAC12-2008-20036.
+- (B) Robinette, D., C. Anderson, M. A. Johnson, J. Blough.
+February 2008.
+Predicting the Onset of Cavitation in Automotive Torque Converters: Part I - Design with Geometric Simlitude.
+Paper Number ISROMAC12-2008-20035, 12th International Symposium on Transport Phenomena and Dynamics of Rotating Machinery, Honolulu, Hawaii, February 17-22, 2008, refereed conference proceeding and presentation.